CityLink Gold (BaltimoreLink)

-CityLink Gold is a bus route operated by the Maryland Transit Administration in Baltimore.
+CityLink Gold (abbreviated GD) is a bus route operated by the Maryland Transit Administration in Baltimore.
 It replaced Route 13 in 2017.
 The line currently runs from Walbrook Junction in West Baltimore (the intersection of North Avenue, Hilton Street, and Bloomingdale Road) to Canton, mostly along North Avenue.
 The line has two main branches, both operating to Canton: one that operates via Fells Point (these buses are marked Fells Point) and the other via Linwood and East Streets (these buses are marked Canton).
 Both these branches serve Johns Hopkins Hospital.
 Additionally, selected trips on weekdays and Saturdays operate to the block of Milton Avenue, Federal Street, and Patterson Park Avenue.

 In 1999, Route 13 has the highest farebox recovery rate of all MTA bus lines, recovering nearly its entire cost.

 The current bus route is the successor to the 13 North Avenue and 22 Washington Street–Canton streetcar lines.

 History

-Route 13 was Baltimore's first streetcar line, having started it operation in 1890 along North Avenue.
+Route 13 was Baltimore's first streetcar line, having started its operation in 1890 along North Avenue.
 In 1898, the no. 22 streetcar line on Washington Avenue began operation; this ran until 1938 when it was absorbed into the no. 34 streetcar.
 The no. 33 bus started operating along Milton Street in 1950, and was absorbed into Route 13 in 1954, the same year the no. 13 streetcar was converted into a bus.
 In 1975, the Highlandtown portion of the no. 34 bus became a part of today's Bus Route 22.

 Throughout most of the years of its operation, few other routing changes were made to Route 13.
 In 2005, as part of the Greater Baltimore Bus Initiative, a comprehensive overhaul for the region's transit system, MTA announced that the following changes would be made to Route 13: